viezel/TiSocial.Framework/README.md

 * **ACTIVITY_COPY**: UIActivityTypeCopyToPasteboard
 * **ACTIVITY_ASSIGN_CONTATCT**: UIActivityTypeAssignToContact
 * **ACTIVITY_SAVE_CAMERA**: UIActivityTypeSaveToCameraRoll
+* **ACTIVITY_CUSTOM**: Custom Activities

 ### Events

 * **complete**: Fired when user complete using a Activity.
 Here, you can verify witch activity user have choiced by *activity* event property.
+When dealing with customActivities, you can get the *activityName* property.
 * **cancelled**: Fired when user not completed request.

 ### Social.activityView()